 Oceano Dunes are a great place to camp on the beach and ride or drive around on the dunes.
 Many people make the trip to Oceano for one reason, the dunes.
-This is the only place in California where it is legal to drive your vehicle on the beach.
+Oceano is the only place in California where it is legal to drive your vehicle on the beach.

-The first known inhabitants of Oceano were the Native Americans who were seen by explorers in the early 1700’s.
-In 1726, the explorer Portola and his men killed “un Oso Flaco,” meaning “skinny bear”, and is now the name of the lake at the southern tip of the Oceano Dunes area.
+The first known inhabitants of Oceano were the Native Americans who were seen by explorers in the early 1700s.
+In 1726, the explorer Portola and his men killed “un Oso Flaco,” meaning “skinny bear,” and is now the name of the lake at the southern tip of the Oceano Dunes area.
 The dunes are so vast that travelers and vagrants made their homes there for decades before this became a controlled area.

-An interesting story is of the “Dunites,” a group of mystics, nudists, artists, writers, and hermits who made the dunes their home in the 30’s and 40’s.
+An interesting story is of the “Dunites,” a group of mystics, nudists, artists, writers, and hermits who made the dunes their home in the ’30s and ’40s.
 They believed this area was the center of creative energy in California.
 As different people “felt” this creative energy and naturalists began to see the many natural wonders of this land, it became a protected area for many birds and species.

 Enjoy the small-town atmosphere of Oceano and the unbeatable weather that the Central Coast offers.
 Oceano Dunes are about 12 miles south of San Luis Obispo, three miles south of Pismo Beach.
 This beautiful area of California’s central coast is perfect for a weekend getaway or an entire vacation.

 Oceano Dunes SVRA 928 Pacific Avenue Oceano CA 93445.
-Ocean Dune State Vehicular Recreation Area has 1,500 acres, featuring beach and sand dune riding.
+Ocean Dune State Vehicular Recreation Area has 1,500 acres, featuring beach and dune riding.